Giving Back – Taharah by Joyce Kendall Friedman, Ph.D.

 Kavod v’Nichum and the Gamliel Institute] are recognized and registered 501(c)(3) organization, and donations may be tax-deductible to the full extent provided by law.
 Call 410-733-3700 if you have any questions or want to know more about supporting Kavod v’Nichum or the Gamliel Institute.

 You can also become a member (Individual or Group) of Kavod v’Nichum to help support our work.
 Click here (http://www.jewish-funerals.org/money/).

+Please note: this blog depends on you for content.
+Without you it cannot publish new material.
 If you have an idea for an entry you would like to submit to this blog, please be in touch.
 Email J.email@example.com.
 We are always interested in original unpublished materials that would be of interest to our readers, relating to the broad topics surrounding the continuum of Jewish preparation, planning, rituals, rites, customs, practices, activities, and celebrations approaching the end of life, at the time of death, during the funeral, in the grief and mourning process, and in comforting those dying and those mourning, as well as the actions and work of those who address those needs, including those serving in Bikkur Cholim, Caring Committees, the Chevrah Kadisha, as Shomrim, funeral providers, in funeral homes and mortuaries, and operators and maintainers of cemeteries.